 We don't make collections, but individual garments.
 We work without following short trends and frequent seasons, and slowly enough for every garment to be well thought out before it goes into production.

 We keep the garments in stock until they’re sold out instead of exchanging them for something new every season.
 We believe the garments have as much value now as when they just arrived from the factory, and we don’t like to throw away anything.

 We care about quality when selecting materials and design our products.
 Products that don't last long are not sustainable.

 We collaborate with small and medium sized factories where we know that the workers are taken good care of.
 You can read more about our suppliers and factories here.

 When sending our garments to you, we offer that the packet is sent to your local post office instead of all the way to your door.
 This way we save CO2.

-and we try to do a little better whenever we can.
+everything we can to improve whenever we can.

-If you have any input or ideas, questions, doubts or feedback about how we do things,
+If you have any input or ideas, questions, doubts or feedback on how we do things,

 please let us know!